-- Hotel Room Rates of $111.00 per night ends once block is sold-out or on August 20th.
+- Hotel Room Rates of $111.00 per night ends once block is sold-out.
 Click here to book now at the lower rate.

 - Exhibitor booths are available with a few premium positions open.
 Click here to learn more.

 - WA State Parks announces the Law Enforcement Boats Predicted Log Regatta.
 See info on this page below.

 - DHS Science & Technology Directorate opening Border and Coastal Information System PlugFest participation to all interested exhibitors.
 Please contact us at

 Maritime Security 2016 West is the fourth installment of the Maritime Security West program series, building upon the successes of last year’s conference in San Diego, CA. As the sixteenth maritime security conference hosted by Homeland Security Outlook since 2011, Maritime Security 2016 West furthers a commitment to address the needs of governments, law enforcement, and critical infrastructure to counter the challenges of securing coastlines, inland waterways, and their critical infrastructure.

 Maritime Security 2016 West provides discussion and collaboration on strategies and technologies to counter maritime security threats encountered by governments, law enforcement, and port/terminal owners and operators.
 Interactive workshop sessions are designed to give all conference participants the actionable knowledge on how to better secure their maritime areas of responsibility, mainly by stressing the importance of collaboration, efficiency, and best practices.
 Each topic will be addressed by relevant perspectives of those who have implemented successful strategies and technologies in their maritime security operations.